 If something comes up we need all cancellations on or before July 8th.
 After this date we will do our best to fill your slot (and get you a refund) with our waiting list, but we cannot guarantee refunds due to lodging and whitewater payment timelines.

 YES.
-We will be sure you are back and ready to enjoy all the WoW activities with your peers.
+We will be sure you are back and ready to enjoy all the Welcome Week activities with your peers.